You probably don’t need anyone telling you that medical costs are eating up a greater and greater percentage of many people’s budgets.

 If you miss the end-of-the-year enrollment window, you may qualify for a special enrollment period if you’ve had certain life events.
 These include losing a job or having a child, among others.

-You just need some basic info to get started shopping:
+You just need some basic information to get started shopping:

 - ZIP code